 How you dry your fabric can affect the final color.

-2. Hang the fabric to dry in a shaded area, away from direct sunlight.
+Hang the fabric to dry in a shaded area, keeping it away from direct sunlight to prevent the color from fading.

-3. Once dry, iron the fabric on the appropriate setting to help set the color.
+Once the fabric is dry, iron it on the appropriate setting to help set the color and smooth out any wrinkles.

 Advanced Techniques and Color Variations